-Bank details, debit/credit card details are all kept safe under SSL/TLS surveillance, which works under the Certificate Authority.
+Bank details debit/credit card details are kept safe under SSL/TLS surveillance, which works under the Certificate Authority.

 What is the difference between SSH and SSL security protocols?

-Now that you know what SSL/TLS and SSH are, how they work, their functions, and their significance, let us compare SSH and SSL.
+Now that you know how SSL/TLS and SSH work, function, and significance, let us compare SSH vs SSL.

 So, let’s get started: